bdmossma/hellogit/README.md

 #### For Windows (7, 10):
-Download and install NodeJS from https://nodejs.org/dist/v6.9.4/node-v6.9.4-x64.msi This installs npm, the NodeJS package manager.
+Download and install NodeJS from https://nodejs.org/dist/v6.9.4/node-v6.9.4-x64.msi This installs npm, the powerful and very easy-to-use NodeJS package manager.

 #### NodeJS Package Manager (npm)
 In 2011, NodeJS was the most active